unicode-org/icu4x/tutorials/data_management.md

 This will generate a `my_data_blob.postcard` file containing the serialized data for all components.
 The file is several megabytes large; we will optimize it later!

-💡 Note: `--format blob` generates version 2 of the blob format.
-Alternatively, `--format blob` produces an older blob format which works with ICU4X prior to 1.4 but is not as optimized.

 ## Locale Fallbacking

 Unlike `BakedDataProvider`, `BlobDataProvider` (and `FsDataProvider`) does not perform locale fallbacking.
 For example, if `en-US` is requested but only `en` data is available, then the data request will fail.
 To enable fallback, we can wrap the provider in a `LocaleFallbackProvider`.